CYRUS THE GREAT

 First: the Medes

 The Medes were close relatives of the Persians.
 Their home territory was north of Elam, which the Persians probably already controlled.
-The Medes currently controlled a large empire from their capital at Ecbatana, now Hamadan - see map on right).
-Leaving out Babylonian territory, the Median empire stretched from the river Halys in the west (the frontier with Lydia) to Bactria (Afghanistan) in the east.
+For their earlier history, see here.
 A Babylonian chronicle gives us the basic facts:

 Astyages [king of the Medes] mustered his army and marched against Cyrus, king of Anshan.
 The army rebelled against Astyages and took him prisoner.
 They handed him over to Cyrus.
 Cyrus marched to Ecbatana, the royal city.
 The silver, gold and other goods which he carried off, he took back to Anshan.